 Where to buy the JR Pass outside Japan in Person

-The JR Group maintain a list of the official JR Pass vendors in countries around the world.
+The JR Group maintains a list of the official JR Pass vendors in countries around the world.
 You can find this list of approved JR Pass vendors here.

-If you are looking for where to buy Japan Rail Passes in person, please consult this list prior to making a purchase to ensure you are buying your pass coupon from an authorized vendor.
+If you are looking for where to buy Japan Rail Passes in person, please consult this list before purchasing to ensure you are buying your pass coupon from an authorized vendor.

 Where to buy the JR Pass Online outside Japan